Indeed, one can grow delicious garlic in aquaponics – just don’t expect vampires to come sobbing at your door!

 Those who respect this quiet process gain the richest bounty nature intended.

-So keep faith that diligent care paid off when skin-sheathed marvels emerge, ready to share flavors far livelier than any grocery store-bought imposter.
+So keep faith that diligent care paid off when skin-sheathed marvels emerge,

 Your patience served a greater good – you took part in empowering healthy life through organic gardening.